Guidelines for the Minnesota Dentist Loan Forgiveness Program

 Penalty for Non-fulfillment

-If a participant does not fulfill the minimum obligation of three years of practice with at least 25 percent of their annual patient encounters being patients enrolled in state public programs or receiving a sliding fee in Minnesota, the participant will be required to repay the total amount ORHPC paid, plus interest, at a rate established according to Minnesota Statutes 270C.40.
+If a participant does not fulfill the minimum obligation of three years serving at least 25 percent of their annual patient encounters to state public program enrollees or patients receiving a sliding fee schedule in Minnesota, or if the participant cannot verify that program funds were spent towards approved student loans, the participant will be required to repay the total amount ORHPC paid plus interest, at a rate established according to Minnesota Statutes 270C.40.